Erigeron philadelphicus: Varieties

-Common Philadelphia Fleabane
+Common Philadelphia fleabane

 Common Philadelphia fleabane is common and widespread across most of North America and is also the variety introduced to Eurasia.
 It is considered globally secure (T5) and nationally secure (N5) in both Canada and the United States.
 At the subnational level, it is considered secure (S5) or apparently secure (S4) in most of the states and provinces where it occurs, but it is considered imperiled (S2) in Nova Scotia, Wyoming and Yukon, and critically imperiled (S1) in Colorado.

-Provancher's Fleabane
+Provancher's fleabane

 Provancher's fleabane is considered globally vulnerable (T3), nationally vulnerable (N3) in Canada, and imperiled (N1N2) in the United States.
 At the subnational level, it is considered vulnerable (S3) in Ontario and New York, imperiled (S2) in Quebec, and critically imperiled (S1) in Vermont.
 It is listed as Special Concern under Canada's Species at Risk Act, 2002.

 Provancher's fleabane was recently discovered in Ohio, where its conservation status has not been assessed.

-Vancouver Island Fleabane
+Vancouver Island fleabane

-The variety known as Vancouver Island fleabane is endemic to Vancouver Island in British Columbia and is considered globally imperiled (T2) and nationally imperiled (N2) in Canada.
-It is considered provincially imperiled (S2) in British Columbia, the only province in which it occurs.
+The variety known as Vancouver Island fleabane is endemic to Vancouver Island in British Columbia and is considered globally imperilled (T2) and nationally imperilled (N2) in Canada.
+It is considered provincially imperilled (S2) in British Columbia, the only province in which it occurs.